InterEdit: Navigating Text-Guided 3D Dyadic Human Motion Editing: Dataset and Benchmark

-\textbf{Baselines.} We compare with $4$ representative methods (Fig.~\ref{fig:teaser}): single-person editing models MotionFix~\cite{athanasiou2024motionfix} and MotionLab~\cite{guo2025motionlab}, and multi-human generation models InterGen~\cite{liang2024intergen} and TIMotion~\cite{wang2025TIMotion}.
-Since none is designed for multi-human motion editing with (source, target, text) triplets, we minimally adapt them and retrain on \textbf{InterEdit3D}.
-All baselines use our \textbf{InterEdit3D} representation, and are trained and evaluated on the same splits with identical metrics.

-\underline{Single-Person Editing Baselines.} We concatenate both individuals’ motion features to form a unified multi-human sequence, and train the models to predict the multi-human target from the source motion and editing instruction.

-\underline{Multi-Human Motion Generation Baselines.} We add the source motion as an extra conditioning signal via AdaLN, enabling generation of the target motion conditioned on both source and instruction.
+\textbf{Baselines.} We compare with 4 representative methods from the two closest settings: single-person motion editing models MotionFix~\cite{athanasiou2024motionfix} and MotionLab~\cite{guo2025motionlab}, and multi-human motion generation models InterGen~\cite{liang2024intergen} and TIMotion~\cite{wang2025TIMotion}.
+Since no prior method is specifically designed for text-guided dyadic motion editing with source--target--instruction triplets, we adapt these methods and retrain them on \textbf{InterEdit3D}.
+All baselines use the same motion representation, data splits, and evaluation metrics as \textbf{InterEdit}. \underline{Single-Person Editing Baselines.} We concatenate both individuals’ motion features along the feature dimension, and train the models to predict the edited two-person target motion from the source motion and editing instruction. \underline{Multi-Human Motion Generation Baselines.} We preserve their original interaction modeling architectures and inject the source motion as an additional condition via AdaLN, enabling motion generation conditioned on both the source motion and instruction.